Key Takeaways

 Operations that are already working with incomplete visibility into what happens between their dialer and the carrier now have an additional layer of distortion in their reported metrics.
 An answer rate that looks stable may be masking a declining live-contact rate.
 Without carrier-layer instrumentation that distinguishes between a screening interaction and a genuine live answer, the data does not tell you what you need to know.

-Android has offered similar call screening functionality for years.
-Current adoption sits below 4 percent.
+Android has offered similar call screening functionality for years, and adoption has remained marginal.
 Apple's US smartphone share is approximately 61 percent.
 Call Screening is a prominent feature being actively marketed.
-Even if initial adoption is modest — it requires opt-in — the trajectory is different from Android.
+Even if initial adoption is modest - it requires opt-in - the trajectory is different from Android.
 Consumer awareness will grow, the feature will improve, and adoption will increase.

 The operational question is not whether this matters today.
 It is whether your dialing infrastructure and contact strategy are positioned for an environment where a growing percentage of iPhone users have screening enabled.